openpolitics/manifesto/transport.md

 Put in place a program to bring existing roads up to these new standards.

 Consult with leading cycle planning countries on setting down these standards.

+# Electric Vehicles

+Incentivise existing fuelling stations to install charging units for electric vehicles to help create a nationwide network and overcome the perception of 'range anxiety' amongst consumers.